South Australia's smallest town

 Don't miss the articles below which give you many more details about the route.

-Get general facts, an introduction and overview of the track.
-(617 km)
+Get general facts, an introduction and overview of the track (617 km)

-Discover the history of the early days, when the Outback was explored.
+Discover the history of the early days in this fascinating town

-The first section of the Oodnadatta Track is in my opinion the most diverse part of the track.
+The first section of the Oodnadatta Track is in my

 This small town offers everything a traveller needs.
-You'll be surprised what you'll find in this village half-way along the track
+You'll be surprised

-First discover Oodnadatta, before you go on the last leg of the track.
+First discover the township Oodnadatta, before you go on the last leg of the track (211 km)

-Don't forget to read this page, it also includes useful tips by Outback Guide readers.
+Don't miss to read this page, it also includes useful tips by Outback Guide readers

-Read about Australia's largest lake which only fills with water every couple of years.
-Get the latest water status of the lake.
+Read about Australia's largest lake which only fills every couple of years

-Enjoy this most interesting track in the South Australian Outback.
+Enjoy this most interesting (and my favourite) track in the South Australian Outback.